Addiction Treatment Program

 Alcohol use disorder is challenging to overcome, but we’re here to help at the Colorado alcohol addiction treatment center.
 Our licensed clinicians use evidence-based treatment modalities that can help you get sober and live a fulfilling life.
 If you or a loved one is ready to confront their drinking problem, AspenRidge Recovery is ready to help.
 Our Colorado alcohol addiction treatment program will guide clients through medically supervised detox and finds the right treatment program to fit their needs.
 Our counselors and therapists provide therapeutic options such as trauma therapy and neurofeedback therapy, furthering recovery.

-Aside from our two locations, we offer our innovative online REACH intensive outpatient program.
+Aside from our Colorado addiction treatment center locations, we offer our innovative online REACH alcohol and drug rehab programs.
 We are Colorado’s first 100% online Intensive Outpatient Treatment provider and can help you attain sobriety from the comfort of your home.
 We also have in-person treatment options in Lakewood (near Denver) and Fort Collins.

 At AspenRidge Recovery, we understand the importance of getting support for alcohol use disorder.

 Our compassionate, experienced staff is ready to help you heal.

 If you think you have a problem with alcohol and are ready to get help, contact AspenRidge Recovery Centers.

 With our alcohol addiction treatment programs in Fort Collins and Lakewood, Colorado, you can start fresh and discover the joys of living a sober life.